-The obvious benefit for the fine art industry is that goods transiting between the U.K. and EU would remain “unchecked,” therefore minimising disruption at border crossings.
+The obvious benefit for the fine art industry is that goods transiting between the UK and EU would remain “unchecked,” therefore minimizing disruption at border crossings.

 Opponents of this plan point out that the reliance on technology would require huge investment from both government and businesses, and argue it is bound to cause delays during its introduction period.

 So, what's next?
 And how might this effect commercial shipments between the UK and EU?

 Only time will tell how Theresa May deals with the growing resistance from her pro-Brexit colleagues, and this internal division is likely to hamper her negotiations with the EU.

 What we can be sure of is that with 50% of UK Exports going through the EU, any decision by the government is likely to have a huge impact on operational procedures and trigger increased costs for businesses as they introduce new methods of operation in order to be compliant with new laws.
 Our team at ARTA is watching how this plays out very closely, and is prepared to act quickly to make any necessary changes to our processes around shipping goods between the UK and EU.
 Our current prediction is that the UK will likely see a Swiss-style model for importing and exporting to and from the EU, so we are preparing for more TA/Bond shipments, paperwork and delays.